 Recommendation 1 of Financial Action Task Force (FATF), the international standard setter on anti money laundering (AML) and combating terrorist financing (CFT) requires financial institutions and designated non-financial businesses and professions (DNFBPs) to identify, assess and take effective action to mitigate their money laundering and terrorist financing risks.
 This requirement is reflected in the Money Laundering Prevention Rules (MLPR) 2013.
-Rule 21 of MLPR 2013 states that every Reporting Organization-Financial Institution (RO-FI) shall conduct periodic risk assessment and forward the same to the Bangladesh Financial Intelligence Unit (BFIU) for vetting.
-Rule 21 also states that RO-FI shall utilize this risk assessment report after having vetted by BFIU.
+Rule 21 of MLPR 2013 contains that every Reporting Organization-Financial Institution (RO-FI) shall conduct periodic risk assessment and forward the same to the Bangladesh Financial Intelligence Unit (BFIU) for vetting.
+Rule 21 also contains that RO-FI shall utilize this risk assessment report after having vetted by BFIU.

-To perform the responsibilities and exercises the power bestowed in the Money Laundering Prevention Act (MLPA) 2012, Anti Terrorism Act (ATA) 2009 and Rules there under and to comply with the Recommendation 1 of FATF this guideline titled "Money Laundering and Terrorist Financing Risk Assessment Guidelines for Banking Sector" is prepared for banks working in Bangladesh and issued as per the provisions of Section 23 (1) (d) of MLPA 2012 and Section 15 (1) (d) of ATA 2009.
+To perform the responsibilities and exercises the power bestowed in the Money Laundering Prevention Act (MLPA) 2012, Anti Terrorism Act (ATA) 2009, Rules there under and to comply with the Recommendation 1 of FATF this guideline titled "Money Laundering and Terrorist Financing Risk Assessment Guidelines for Financial Institution" is prepared for all financial institutions working in Bangladesh and issued as per the provisions of section 23 (1) (d) of MLPA 2012 and section 15 (1) (d) of ATA 2009.

-This guideline will provide the basic ideas of identifying, assessing and mitigating ML & TF risks that banks may encounter in doing their businesses.
+This guideline will provide the basic ideas of identifying, assessing and mitigating ML & TF risks that FIs may encounter in doing their businesses.
 These risks may arise through/from customers, product and services, business practices or delivery methods and jurisdictions or geographical presence.
-Bank may also face risks regulatory risks, i.e., non compliant with the requirements of MLPA 2012, ATA 2009 and directives issued by BFIU.
-In order to treat those identified risks banks shall assess the level of risks by blending likelihood and impact of the risks.
+FIs may also face regulatory risks, i.e., non compliance with the requirements of MLPA 2012, ATA 2009 and directives issued by BFIU.
+In order to treat those identified risks FIs shall assess the level of risks by blending likelihood and impact of the risks.

-This guideline shall be treated as minimum instructions and indications to identify and assess the risk of ML & TF in their businesses and take effective measures to mitigate the identified risk.
-It is important that all banks will prepare their own risk assessment and mitigation report in line with this guideline and get approval from their competent authorities before forwarding the same to the BFIU for vetting.
-After getting vetted by BFIU, the risk assessment and mitigation report shall be communicated to relevant personnel within the bank.
-Banks are allowed to use more stringent tools to identify and assess the risk of ML & TF in their banks but whatever the methods used the risk assessment and mitigation report should be updated or revised regularly.
+This guideline shall be treated as minimum instructions and indications to identify, assess the risk of ML & TF in their businesses and take effective measures to mitigate the identified risk and monitor and review the risk management procedures and controls of ML & TF risk.
+It is important that all FIs will prepare their own risk assessment and mitigation report in line with this guideline and get approval from their competent authorities before forwarding the same to the BFIU for vetting.
+After getting vetted by BFIU, the risk assessment and mitigation report shall be communicated to relevant personnel within the FIs.
+FIs are allowed to use more stringent tools to identify and assess the risk of ML & TF in their institutions but whatever the methods used the risk assessment and mitigation report should be updated or revised regularly.

-It is to remember that the identified risks and measures taken into consideration by banks to mitigate those risks in line with this guideline will be used as an input of Guidance Notes on prevention of Money Laundering which was issued under Managing Core Risks in Banking by Bangladesh Bank (BB).
+It is to remember that the identified risks and measures taken into consideration by FIs to mitigate those risks in line with this guideline will be used as an input of Guidance Notes on prevention of Money Laundering which was issued under Managing Core Risks in FIs by Bangladesh Financial Intelligence Unit.